How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Rewriting sentences is about striking a balance: you want to improve clarity and flow while preserving the original message and tone.

-Whether you rely on tools like Humanizer AI, employ techniques like reading aloud, or stick with manual approaches, the goal is to enhance readability and maintain authenticity.
+Whether you rely on Humanizer AI, employ techniques like reading aloud, or stick with manual approaches, the goal is to enhance readability and maintain authenticity.